rchuluc/frontend-exam/the-witcher/README.md

 ## Result

-The result has been deployed using GitHub Pages, [and can be found here](https://rchuluc.github.io/frontend-exam)
+The result has been deployed in GitHub Pages, [and can be found here](https://rchuluc.github.io/frontend-exam)